VIshweswaranK/Caches/README.md

 - Perform an I/O operation
 - Perform a store-to-load forwarding scenario from the store-buffer
 - Perform a replacement on all sets.
-- Check if fence and fence.iwork properly
+- Check if fence and fence.i work properly
 - Check if performance counters are correctly incremented.
 - Check to see if we can perform simultaneous io and cached ops